Our Foundation

 Metal deposits in stone

-Detail of our Phillips Credenza in Blackened Walnut and Antique Brass
+Detail of our Julie Dresser in Charcoal lacquer and Antique Brass

 Egg Collective’s origin story is deeply rooted in craft and the artistic process.
-Prior to launching Egg Collective in 2012, the company’s three co-founders rented a single workbench in a shared woodshop and began building their first collection of designs.
-Though the company and its production capabilities have grown vastly since then, many of those original designs are still available and are still made by hand in New York City.
+Before founding the company in 2012, the three co-founders shared a single workbench in a Brooklyn woodshop, hand-building their first collection.
+Though the company and its production capabilities have grown vastly since then, many of those original designs are still available and are still lovingly crafted by hand in New York today.